 - Operated the world’s largest and most productive mine, the North Antelope Rochelle Mine.

 Fueling Community Strength

 Peabody’s success has translated into gains for communities around the globe.
-In 2013, our operations contributed $22 billion in direct and indirect economic benefits in regions where we’ve done business.
-We also continue to give back through a robust charitable giving program, increasing contributions year after year.
+In 2013, our operations contributed $19 billion in direct and indirect economic benefits in regions where we operate.
+We also continue to give back through a robust charitable giving program.
 Employees also continue to give of their time, talent and resources to build stronger communities and societies.

 Fueling Industry Leadership

 The company is globally recognized for leadership and vision.
 Good corporate governance guides our every action.
 The company has established a robust governance program, and a new Health, Safety and Environment Committee reviews Peabody’s business practices to ensure they meet the highest standards for integrity, safety, and social and environmental responsibility.

 Coal’s low cost and large scale make it a fuel for social progress, enabling people in the developed world to enjoy a standard of living most of humanity is still trying to achieve.
 Coal is widely dispersed, broadly available, easily transported, energy-dense and very affordable.
 It has been the world’s fastest growing fuel for the past decade, and this expansion is set to continue.

 Learn more in our Corporate and Social Responsibility Report.